leaf-kernel/kernel-old/README.md

 - Nighterm (Terminal emulator for TTY)
 - TAR File Parsing
 - Ramdisk (To copy files into memory, using limine modules)
+- Virtual File System (A VFS To simply read and write to files!)

 ## Work in Progress

 We are actively working on:

 - Advanced Programmable Interrupt Controller (APIC) (IOAPIC and LAPIC)

 ## Supported Targets

 - x86_64-limine
   - x86_64 shipped with the limine bootloader.

 ## Requirements